Guidelines

 Evaluation of risk takes into consideration the moisture content of the grain at the time of bagging, the normal aging process of the bag, and the possibility of the bag being damaged by external agents.
 As the outside temperature ascends, the risk for the grain increases; when there is a high presence of foreign matter and impurities, the risk increases; when there is mechanical damage to the grain, the risk increases.
 These are general guiding principles, and the variables involved cannot be easily quantified or given absolute values.

-The important principle to bear in mind is that checking the bags and its contents regularly is of the utmost importance.
+The important thing to bear in mind is that checking the bags and its contents on a regular basis is of the utmost importance.
 Adequate monitoring will ensure that if any anomaly is detected, corrective action can be taken at an early stage to preserve grain integrity.
-As an example of one practical upshot of proper controls, the grain that is damp, that has the higher moisture content, that is damaged or that contains the most amount of foreign elements and impurities should be the grain that is sold off first, while grain that is dry and clean can be put up for sale at a later date.
+As an example of one practical consequence of proper controls, the grain that is damp, that has the higher moisture content, that is damaged or that contains the most amount of foreign elements and impurities should be the grain that is sold off first, while grain that is dry and clean can be put up for sale at a later date.

 previous Ir a pagina siguienteIr a pagina siguienteIr a pagina siguiente